Nonparametric inference for continuous-time event counting and link-based dynamic network models

 It should be noted that, while we believe that this example serves as a serious and interesting illustration of our proposed method, it is not meant to be a full-fledged analysis of bike sharing performance.
-In particular, for computational and coding simplicity, we ignored that bike stations might be full or empty and thus prohibiting certain bike rides.
-Also, the authors' personal bike sharing experience is that entirely empty or full bike stations are not encountered too often, and so the hope is that the bias induced by ignoring this effect is negligible.

-Figure~\ref{fig:destat} shows some summary statistics of the data.
-In Figure \ref{fig:size_of_betwork}, we see the number of available bike stations, which is strongly increasing.
-Figure \ref{fig:number_of_tours} shows the number of bike tours on Fridays.
-An obvious periodicity is visible: The cycling activity is much lower in winter than during summer.
+We would rather like to make the case for the potential of the model along with the estimation strategy presented in this paper by arguing that intuitively convincing results for the bike sharing data indicate that the model might also be beneficially used in more complex situations (i.e., without a strong a priori intuition).